DiyaChou/pokedex/README.md

     src: Contains the main source code files for the React application.
         components: Place your React components here.
-        App.tsx: Entry point of the application.
+        main.tsx: Entry point of the application.
     public: Public assets and HTML template.